Annie Dawson

 Note, costs to incorporate the custodian/bare trustee company and document the custodian/bare trust arrangement will generally not be deductible to the super fund as they are expenses of a capital nature.
 SMSFs are generally unable to make use of the “blackhole” provisions so these costs would be added to the cost base of the underlying asset.

 Be sure to put our Super Intensive Day into your calendar now.
 With options for online as well as face to face events, our sessions will include real life examples on how the non-arm’s length expenditure rules can impact common SMSF transactions.
-Register your interest here.
+Select the image below to register.